 As a PhD student, you may have questions that you want to discuss with someone other than your thesis director or supervisor.
 For example if you develop psychological symptoms while working on your PhD or if you run into other problems.
 In such cases, you can contact a confidential counsellor or the university doctor.
 The university doctor may also refer you to a psychologist.

-The confidential counsellor for malpractice will advise employees and students who wish to denounce social malpractices.
-Leiden University is still in the process of appointing a confidential counsellor for malpractice.
+The confidential counsellor for malpractice advises employees and students who wish to denounce social malpractices.